International Women's Day: How Mailgun's female leaders break the bias

 These circumstances play an even bigger role in the case of working mothers.
 Care responsibilities - traditionally undertaken by mothers – often force women to choose between two roles, and it takes empathy and proactive policies to ensure that doesn’t continue to happen.

 Paid parental leave policies and flexibility with childcare or school schedules are critical for working mothers.
 There is this perception that women either have to choose a career or children.
 It doesn’t have to be that way, but finding a balance between work and children has been especially hard during the pandemic.
 When you are working, it is easy to feel like a terrible mother.
 When you’re with your children, it’s easy to feel like a horrible worker.
 Acknowledging that people are feeling this way and treating them as human is the best thing Mailjet and Mailgun have done throughout the pandemic, and I hope many others will follow suit.

-Nicole Jacobson VP of Marketing, Mailjet and Mailgun by Sinch
+Nicole Jacobson VP of Marketing, Sinch Mailjet and Sinch Mailgun

 Increasing representation in the tech industry

 The thing with women is that there are a lot of us… Precisely, 3,937,854,054 females as of 31 December 2021.
 That’s around 49.5% of the world’s population.
 And yet, there are still too many areas where women are misrepresented or barely present.

 Women make up 39% of the total workforce, but only 25% of the tech workforce is comprised of women.
 And that percentage has been virtually immovable during the last decade.